cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 ## Lag and Backfill

-Note that because doctor's visits may be reported to our healthcare partners several days after they occur, these signals are typically available with several days of lag.
+Note that because doctor's visits may be reported to the health system several days after they occur, these signals are typically available with several days of lag.
 This means that estimates for a specific day are only available several days later.

 The amount of lag in reporting can vary, and not all visits are reported with the same lag.
 After we first report estimates for a specific date, further data